Alterations to a home

 Last published 15 Jan 2018

 Before applying to your local council to undertake any major improvement, you must first talk to your client service officer and apply for ‘in-principle’ approval.
 After the council approves the plans, you need to supply a copy to your client service officer.
 If the plans are suitable, your client service officer will send you final approval letter.
-When you tell us the work is complete, FACS will inspect the improvements to ensure that it meets Australian Standards.
+When you tell us the work is complete, DCJ will inspect the improvements to ensure that it meets Australian Standards.

 The Alterations to a Home Standards must be given to tradespeople and builders carrying out the alterations, and their work must comply with these Standards.
-FACS can refuse to accept any alteration work that does not meet the Standards and can request that you remove, at your expense, any unauthorised work that has been carried out.
+DCJ can refuse to accept any alteration work that does not meet the Standards and can request that you remove, at your expense, any unauthorised work that has been carried out.

 What happens if I move out?